Research projects

 What are the determinants of the duration of legislative decision making?
-Together with my colleague at Leiden Anne Rasmussen we tackle this question from a number of perspectives.
+Together with my colleague Anne Rasmussen we tackle this question from a number of perspectives.
 This article argues that the European Parliament uses more time for deliberation under the co-decision versus the consultation procedure even after controlling for the character of the files.
 This article shows that the negotiation of legislation under the so-called co-decision 'early agreements' (trilogues) takes longer than that of similar files that go to second reading and conciliation, especially when really salient issues are at stake.
 In this paper we demonstrate that the involvement of interest groups during legislative preparation (and the diversity of the consulted groups) increases duration, while the type of consultation does not matter.

 The implementation of EU policy at the national level is exciting because the countries have much discretion in deciding when and how to implement the laws decided in Brussels.